lewang/ws-butler/README.md

 ## ws-butler -- an unobtrusive way to trim spaces from end of line

-- Only lines touched get trimmed.
+- Only lines modified get trimmed.
 If the white space at end of buffer is changed, then blank lines at the end of buffer are truncated respecting `require-final-newline`